Pierre Elliott Trudeau Foundation Doctoral Scholarships

 - Serve their communities as volunteers: Outside Foundation programming, active Scholars are expected to perform 30 hours of volunteer service or community initiatives each year and report on these activities to the Foundation.
 The Foundation takes a broad interpretation on volunteerism, particularly within the context of COVID-19; and

 - If they are not fluently bilingual in both of Canada’s Official Languages (French and English), take steps, through formal or informal training, to improve their proficiency in the Official Language with which they are less familiar.
 Scholars also commit to becoming more familiar with Canada’s Indigenous Languages through the leadership program.

 This three-year leadership program is designed to train Engaged Leaders, equipping outstanding doctoral candidates with the skills to translate their ideas into action, for the betterment of their communities, Canada, and the world.
 Up to twenty (20) doctoral Scholars are selected each year and receive generous funding for their studies in addition to leadership training.

 - Applicants must have been accepted into or be currently registered in the 1st, 2nd or 3rd year of a full-time doctoral program in the humanities or social sciences*;

-- Applicants’ doctoral work must relate to the Foundation’s central themes: Human Rights and Dignity, Responsible Citizenship, Canada and the World, and People and their Natural Environment;
+- Applicants’ doctoral work must relate to at least one of the Foundation’s themes: Human Rights and Dignity, Responsible Citizenship, Canada and the World, and People and their Natural Environment;

 - Applicants who are Canadian citizens are eligible whether they are at a Canadian institution or an international institution;